 About Powers & Santola, LLP

 Founded in 1987, the law firm of Powers & Santola, LLP, assists individuals in Albany and Onondaga counties and throughout New York State who have suffered serious, catastrophic injuries due to the carelessness of others.
 The firm primarily focuses on medical malpractice, including cases involving the delayed diagnosis of cancer, and construction site accident cases.
-The firm’s main office is located at 39 North Pearl Street, Suite 6, Albany, NY 12207.
 Please contact the firm to learn more.